All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 The first step to start the audit journey in ServiceNow GRC is to install GRC: Audit Management.
 For more features of ServiceNow GRC, you can also install the following:

-Once installed, you can leverage the use of the modules below to automate your whole audit journey.
+Once installed, you can leverage the use of the modules below to automate your whole journey.

-1. Plan: Create audit plans to manage different kinds of audits periodically.
+1. Plan: Create plans to manage different kinds of audits periodically.

-2. Engagement: Engagement can be used as the workbench, i.e., to create the timeline for any audit, cost of the audit, create audit tasks, or store the details of the audits.
+2. Engagement: Engagement can be used as the workbench, i.e., to create the timeline, cost, create, or store the details of the audits.

 3. Audit Task: Create documented evidence.